-At a meeting of the Board of Directors held on May 8, 2024, the Company resolved the acquisition of own stock pursuant to Article 459, Paragraph 1 of the Companies Act and Article 44 of the Company's Articles of Incorporation.
-The Company also decided to retire the stock pursuant to Article 178 of the Companies Act and Article 25 of the Company's Articles of Incorporation.
+At a meeting of the Board of Directors held on May 8, 2025, the Company resolved the acquisition of own stock pursuant to Article 459, Paragraph 1 of the Companies Act and Article 44 of the Company's Articles of Incorporation.

-Reason for the acquisition and retirement of own stock In its Medium-term Management plan "Sail Green, Drive Transformations 2026 - A Passion for Planetary Wellbeing," formulated in March 2023, the Company developed a business strategy to realize a corporate group that contributes to society and continues to grow sustainably and a new financial strategy to promote management replete with capital efficiency.
+(i) Reason for the acquisition of own stock

+In its Medium-term Management plan "Sail Green, Drive Transformations 2026 - A Passion for Planetary Wellbeing," formulated in March 2023, the Company developed a business strategy to realize a corporate group that contributes to society and continues to grow sustainably and a new financial strategy to promote management replete with capital efficiency.
 Under this plan, concerning shareholder returns, it has set forth a policy of nimbly providing returns with an awareness of both increasing capital efficiency and sustainable growth.